 What to do at La Genèse

 As you’ve probably already figured out, the main attraction of La Genèse is its river.
-It’s the heart of the camping and no matter where you’re staying, the river is never more than a short walk away.
+It’s the heart of the campsite and no matter where you’re staying, the river is never more than a short walk away.
 A very cool feature of the Cèze river is that it’s very diverse in width and depth.
 Some parts are only ankle deep over the whole width which makes it perfect to cool down during the hot afternoons or to play with your small children.
 Other parts are much deeper and that’s where you’ll find the cool kids doing cannonball dives and other acrobatic jumps from the rocks.

 The river isn’t the only place where you can get refreshed at La Genèse though.
 For those who easily get cold toes, there’s the large swimming pool where the water temperature is some degrees warmer than in the river.
 Yet another way to cool down (and one of our favorites) is of course the Barlabas bar which serves Belgian beers, the best in the world, among other drinks.